fhuertas/mock_decorators/README.md

-# mock_decorator
-Decorator for mocking
+# Python decorators for mocking

+This module contains a set of decorators that allow to decorate functions

+## Usage